apache/hbase-operator-tools/hbase-hbck2/README.md

 fail with a complaint if it is unable to run.
 There is no `HbckService` in versions of hbase before 2.0.3 and 2.1.1. _HBCK2_ will not work against these versions.

+As _HBCK2_ evolves independently from _HBase_ main project, there will be eventually the need to define new fix methods with client side implementations (at least until a related one can be added on Master's `HbckService` facade), so that _HBCK2_ can operate on such _HBase_ releases without requiring a cluster upgrade.
+One example of such methods is the _setRegionState_.

 ## Finding Problems